MLROs.com: Examining the KYC Operational Landscape & Enhancing Corporate Customer Due Diligence

 The overwhelming message was that many firms in both professional and financial services continue to attempt to manage their corporate CDD requirements using a manual process.
 Today, people are typically using some combination of third party information sources, manual labour and workflow tools.

 While adding headcount has been a go-to option in recent years, the new regulations are increasing the focus on a risk based approach and ultimate beneficial ownership (among other factors), so analysts working in KYC teams will now need even more time to do this research and assessment.
-We heard on the day that compliance budgets are already stretched and organisations can’t recruit and train talent at a fast enough rate to enable business growth, so they are being forced to seek other solutions.
+We heard on the day that compliance budgets are already stretched and organizations can’t recruit and train talent at a fast enough rate to enable business growth, so they are being forced to seek other solutions.

 Following my own presentation, I was delighted to be joined on stage by Nick Parfitt of C6 Intelligence to take questions from delegates.
 Nick is the Director of Product Management & Marketing at C6 Intelligence.
 As Product Director he has over 18 years of industry experience, 9 of which has been focused on Financial Crime Compliance.
 Prior to joining C6 Nick was the Global Customer Risk Assessment Methodology owner at HSBC and has held senior roles at EY and Accenture.